sybah2/mlzoomcamp/midtermProject/README.md

 ### How to run the classification
 To run the project user need to have docker install in their local machine.
-The isntallation instructions can me found <a href="https://docs.docker.com/get-started/get-docker/" target="_blank">here</a>
+The isntallation instructions can me found [here](https://docs.docker.com/get-started/get-docker/){:target="_blank"}

+<a href="https://docs.docker.com/get-started/get-docker/" target="_blank">Open in New Tab</a>

 docker build -t zoomcamp-test .